Understanding the Thresholds

 At Starr King School for the Ministry, our overall goal is to help each person prepare for religious leadership, within a multi-religious and counter-oppressive context.
 Towards that end, students will develop competency in each of the eight threshold areas described below.

 Each threshold corresponds to the traditional disciplines and fields of religious study at the Graduate Theological Union (noted in bold, and in historically Christian language).

 Students will consult and work with their advisors to ensure they meet these learning outcomes.
-In their first year, they will conduct a Threshold Review with their advisor to identify areas where they already have some experience and those that will require more of their attention.
+In their first semester, they will conduct a Threshold Review with their advisor to identify areas where they already have some experience and those that will require more of their attention.
 In their second year, students will work with their advisor as they write an in-depth Threshold Assessment that reflects their work to date in each of the threshold areas.
 This assessment will become an essential part of their Portfolio Conference and Packet.
 In their final year, students will prepare a Final Threshold Assessment – again in conversation with their advisor – as part of their Petition to Graduate.

 The eight threshold areas are: